 In general my tutoring style is patient, flexible, supportive and highly communicative.
 Principles and concepts are emphasized over rules and memorization.
 Metaphor, analogy, pictures, and words are as important as symbols and equations.
 I try to help students steer students away from the dreaded plug-and-chug mentality — the ability to effectively select and use the right tools for a problem follows from a solid understanding of the concepts involved, and not the other way around.

 My hope is that students not only learn to do but to really understand, and in doing so, find some appreciation for the beauty and truth of the subjects they study.

 When not helping others learn, I'm learning more myself!
 In recent years my focus has been statistics, data science, and machine learning.
 I recently completed An Introduction to Statistical Learning.
 I'm part way through All of Statistics

 As a science lover, I naturally love nature.
 I like to be outdoors in the great PNW, hiking, backpacking, trail running, climbing, and snowboarding.

 When indoors I like to read and write, especially philosophy and science fiction.
-One of my dreams is to publish a sci-fi story someday!
-I also to listen to music, watch films, and play board games.
+I also like to listen to music, watch films, and play board games.